tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Particles/particles.md

 ## Overview

-The Particles provides functionality for FiveM resources.
+The Particles library provides particle effect management for creating visual effects, managing particle systems, and controlling environmental effects in the game world.

 ## Play (Client)